aidannunn/traveller-app/README.md

 # traveller_app

-This program is a CLI app for automating the trade mini-game in Traveller 2e.
-A user can enter their departure and destination planet, as well as
+This app automates the trade mini-game in Traveller 2e.

+To use:
+- Download the project zip
+- Navigate to the dist/ folder
+- run the .exe